FreakyMithril/generator-uamithril-web-starter/readme.md

 ```
 gulp serve
 ```

-p.s.
+P.S.
-copy_data task for copy some data, that must to be used(expample: json, files, pdf...)
+copy_data task for copy some data, that must to be used(example: json, files, pdf...)

 -----------------------------------------------

 ### Structure:
 * "src" folder - sources.
 * "dev" folder - local dev folder(server from it)
 * "dist" folder - deploy version. (not stored in git)
 * "temp" folder - there could be other files. (not stored in git)

 -----------------------------------------------

 ### Code Style:
 1) Styles:
 You can use csscomb file for styles(more: http://csscomb.com)